 The Issuer relies on the services, products and knowledge of third-party service providers in the operation of its business.
-The Issuer's focus on digital services and straight through processing has resulted in the Issuer is becoming more integrated with and reliant on information technology third-party service providers.
 No assurance can be given that the third-party service providers selected by the Issuer will be able to provide the products and services for which they have been contracted, for example, as a result of failing to have the relevant capabilities, products or services in place or due to changed regulatory requirements.